Winnipeg Metropolitan Region

 The Winnipeg Metropolitan Region (formerly called the Winnipeg Capital Region and the Manitoba Capital Region) is a metropolitan area in the Canadian province of Manitoba located in the Red River Valley in the southeast portion of the province of Manitoba, Canada.
 It contains the provincial capital of Winnipeg and 17 surrounding rural municipalities, cities, and towns.'

 Other places in the region besides Winnipeg with a population over 1,000 are the city of Selkirk; towns of Stonewall and Niverville; and communities of Oakbank, Oak Bluff, Stony Mountain, Teulon, and Lorette.
 As the most densely-populated and economically-important area of Manitoba, the region accounts for two-thirds of the province's population and 70% of the provincial GDP as of 2021.'

-It also includes the smaller census metropolitan area (CMA) of Winnipeg, with the addition of the Brokenhead 4 Indian Reserve.
+It also includes the smaller census metropolitan area (CMA) of Winnipeg, with the addition of the Brokenhead Ojibway Reserve.

 History

 In the late 1990s, issues such as providing Shoal Lake water to nearby municipalities and allowing exurban housing growth beyond Winnipeg became more important.
 At the time, Mayor Susan Thompson voiced the idea of a regional planning authority to mediate such issues.

 In June 1998, former Great West Life President Kevin Kavanagh was appointed by Premier Gary Filmon to chair the Capital Region Review Committee.
 The panel looked at land-use planning and economic development between the City of Winnipeg and surrounding municipalities.
 Thompson along with the mayors and reeves of the 14 municipalities adjacent to Winnipeg began to meet on a regular basis starting in October 1998, thus forming the Winnipeg Metropolitan Region.
 Due to a change of government in September 1999, however, creating a regional planning authority took longer than originally foreseen.

 The Capital Region was originally defined in 2006, through The Capital Region Partnership Act, to include 16 municipalities.

 A pro-economic growth planning document was released in November 2018, called Securing Our Future: An Action Plan for Winnipeg's Metropolitan Region.

 In October 2019, Dentons released a speech and discussion document, For the Benefit of All: Regional Competitiveness and Collaboration in the Winnipeg Metro Region, which sought to reform regional planning.
 Upon publication, Premier Brian Pallister and Winnipeg Mayor Brian Bowman spoke in favour of creating a new entity to manage development and transportation in the Winnipeg Metro Region.